christianmilson/Advanced-Lane-Finder/CarND-Advanced-Lane-Lines-master/README.md

 Due to the curvature of a camera lens, individual frames in a video are distorted.
 Distortion affects the size and shapes of objects in a video, and can make an object appear closer or farther away then they actually are.
 To correct for this  used the cv2.findChessboardCorners() method provided by OpenCV which generates a calibration file which applies a coefficient to each frame in the video.

 ![ScreenShot](camera_cal/result.png)

+### Perspective Transform

+I then transformed the image into a birds eye perspective.
+This simplifies calculating the curvature of the road lane and allows us to work in a region of interest.